Amit Varma (actor): Career

 Varma started his career as a stage actor.
 He participated in famous shows like Tash ke Patte, directed by Kader Khan.
 Later he decided to move on to modeling and Birla gave him his first break.
 After doing few more ads like Lifebuoy, VIP, Airtel and Close up, he got his first break on television in the comic show Khichdi on Star One for the character of Raju.
 However, it wasn't until a few more years that he was fully noticed, and finally got the role of Vish in Hotel Kingston, his first television show as a lead actor.
 This show not only brought him fame but it also created a "chocolate-boy image" of him, which is being associated with him till date.
-The actor made his debut in Tinsel town in 2008 with the movie Kismat Konnection, produced by Aziz Mirza, also starring Bollywood actors Shahid Kapoor, Vidya Balan and Juhi Chawla.
+The actor made his debut in Tinsel town in 2008 with the movie Kismat Konnection, produced by Aziz Mirza, also starring Bollywood actors Shahid Kapoor, Vidya Balan, Vishal Malhotra, Om Puri and Juhi Chawla.
 He was last seen in a Telefilm with Star Plus, Teri Meri Love Stories in 2012, where he played a Geek for PLaytime Creations (Paresh Rawal).